squidieee/literature_notes/spatialPerception-notes.md

 ## The GlobeFish and the GlobeMouse

 [todo]

+## Influence of degrees of freedom's manipulation on performances during orientation tasks in virtual reality environments

+Veit 2009
+[todo]...

 ## Quantifying coordination in multiple DOF movement and its application to evaluating 6 DOF input devices